replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/04-using-the-configuration/assignment.md

 chart know to use it when pulling the SlackerNews image.
 In [Protecting You Assets](https://play.instruqt.com/manage/replicated/tracks/protecting-your-assets), you configured your own secret.
 In an online installation, the values in the secret will be identical.
-When your customer chooses and airgap installation, they'll be different.
+When your customer chooses an airgap installation, they'll be different.
 The secret you configured will contain credentials for the proxy, while the secret created by the Admin Console will contain credentials to the registry inside the airgap.